zodiia/belahdias-housing/README.md

 Belahdia's Estate is a group that creates housing interiors in the game Final Fantasy XIV.
 This website serves as its presentation page, as well as a way to contact them.

-This project serves as a personal example project for Angular.
+This project is a small personal example project for Angular and Gin.

 ## Components (`be-components`)